 - operate IP-MPLS routing,

-- name important transmission protocols,
+- enumerate important transmission protocols,

 - explore VoIP and QoS,

-- discuss analogue and digital voice ports
+- discuss analogue and digital voice ports,

 - utilize plan of dialling,

-- experiment with high-speed CISCO system,
+- experiment with the high-speed CISCO system,

-- demonstrate operational system IOS.
+- demonstrate the IOS operational system.

 Recommended optional programme components